LAST UPDATED: July 28, 2019

 When you talk about who makes the best hand tools, you'll probably hear Stanley Tools in the discussion.
 This reputable brand is well known and often delivers top-quality hand tools that are beloved by its customers.
-One of the best things about Stanley tool sets are their lifetime replacement warranty.
+One of the best things about Stanley tool sets is their lifetime replacement warranty.

 This mixed tool set comes with 210 pieces for all types of jobs and projects you might encounter.
 This Stanley set includes different socket sets (including spark plug, deep sockets, and various drive sizes), cushion grip screwdrivers, a tape measure, utility knife, specialized pliers, a spinner handle, and hex keys.
 The tools feature chrome vanadium-forged bodies for durability and a polished chrome finish.
 Every tool that is included exceeds all ANSI specifications for added safety.

 Even the best hand tool company has some problems with its products.
 This Stanley kit is on the more expensive side compared to the number of tools included, and other Stanley cases with more tools get very pricey.
 Also, the case that the tools come in isn't overly sturdy and makes it difficult for storing your full set.